Last Updated on 6 months by Eva

-The stomach is often the toughest part of the body to return into pre-pregnancy shape.
+The truth is stomach is often the toughest part of the body to return into pre-pregnancy shape.
 It takes some time and effort to fully recover from pregnancy and get rid of mommy tummy.

 I know you are not dreaming about the six-pack.